LaVar Ball: Early life and college basketball career

 Ball was born on October 23, 1967, to Anderson and Maria Ball, and was brought up in South Los Angeles, California.
 He is considered the middle child of his family.
 He has four brothers, named LaFrance, LaValle, LaRenzo, and LaShon, as well as two sisters.
-Ball attended Canoga Park High School in Canoga Park, Los Angeles, where he was a prominent quarterback on the football team and played basketball as a forward.
+Ball attended Canoga Park High School in Canoga Park, Los Angeles, where he was a quarterback on the football team and a forward in basketball.
 He stood 6 ft 4 in (1.93 m) and weighed 250 lbs (113 kg) by college.
 Aside from sports, Ball majored in criminal justice at college and had hopes of being a U.S. Marshal.
 His favorite basketball player when growing up at the time was Charles Barkley.

 Ball first began playing college basketball at West Los Angeles College in the Western State Conference during the 1985–1986 season.
 During his freshman season, Ball grabbed a total of 316 rebounds to break the school record.
 In the season opener in 1986, he recorded 33 points and 18 rebounds against Porterville College.
 For the 1986–1987 season, he averaged 22.2 points and 12.0 rebounds.
 Ball then transferred to NCAA Division I Washington State and became a starting forward.
 In 26 games for the Cougars, however; he averaged only 2.2 points, 2.3 rebounds, and 1.0 assists per game.
 After one season, Ball transferred again to Cal State Los Angeles, which competed in the NCAA Division II, playing alongside three of his four brothers.
 During the 1989-1990 season, Ball averaged 15.8 points and 8.9 rebounds and was named to the All-CCAA first team.